|MP 7.01.106||Posterior Tibial Nerve Stimulation|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Altering the function of the posterior tibial nerve with posterior tibial nerve stimulation (PTNS) is believed to improve voiding function and control.
-While the posterior tibial nerve is located near the ankle, it is derived from the lumbar-sacral nerves (L4-S3), which control the bladder detrusor and perineal floor.
+Altering the function of the posterior tibial nerve with PTNS is believed to improve voiding function and control.
+Although the posterior tibial nerve is located near the ankle, it is derived from the lumbar-sacral nerves (L4-S3), which control the bladder detrusor and perineal floor.
 Voiding dysfunction includes urinary frequency, urgency, incontinence, and nonobstructive retention.
-Common causes of voiding dysfunction are pelvic floor dysfunction (e.g., from pregnancy, childbirth, surgery), inflammation, medication (e.g., diuretics and anticholinergics), obesity, psychogenic factors, and disease (e.g., multiple sclerosis, spinal cord injury, detrusor hyperreflexia, diabetes with peripheral nerve involvement).
+Common causes of voiding dysfunction are pelvic floor dysfunction (eg, from pregnancy, childbirth, surgery), inflammation, medication (eg, diuretics, anticholinergics), obesity, psychogenic factors, and disease (eg, multiple sclerosis, spinal cord injury, detrusor hyperreflexia, diabetes with peripheral nerve (involvement).
+The current FDA-clearedindication for PTNS is overactive bladder (OAB), which is defined as the presence of urinary urgency, with or without urgency urinary incontinence, that is usually accompanied by frequency and nocturia and is not associated with urinary tract infections or other known pathology.

 Prior to 2011, the correct CPT code to use for PTNS needle insertion is the unlisted CPT code 64999.
 CPT codes for percutaneous implantation of neurostimulator electrodes (i.e., 64553-64565) are not appropriate since PTNS uses percutaneously inserted needles and wires rather than percutaneously implanted electrodes.
 The stimulation devices used in PTNS and PNT are not implanted, so CPT code 64590 is also not appropriate.